fuma-nama/fumadocs/.changeset/tough-mayflies-tan.md

 ---
-'fumadocs-ui': patch
+'fumadocs-ui': minor
 ---

-Redesign TOC popover
+**Redesign TOC popover:** Make the TOC Popover trigger a part of navbar.